Tim Bearden — Math, Science, History & Social Science

 Marin county native, Nestor Teodoro Chavez is a graduate of the University of California, Merced where he majored in a Computer Science & Engineering and minored in Applied Mathematics.
 Continuing his pursuit of knowledge and sense of community, Nestor joined a Professional Engineering Fraternity.
 Here he found his passion for helping others.
 Nestor was especially involved in UC Merced’s Peer Assisted Learning Support Program, where as a general and advanced mathematics tutor, he tutored college students at varying levels giving him a deepened understanding of personal aspirations and individual learning styles.
 Nestor often draws upon his training and experience in web design and computer science to present course material from multiple perspectives, tailored to each individual learner.
 Personal interests include sports, food, fashion, design, and his family and friends.

 Kate Williams — History & Social Sciences Department Chair, English, History & Social Sciences, Math, Science

 Kate Williams graduated from UC Berkeley in 2014 with a B.A. in History, focusing on 20th Century Europe.
 While in college, she taught basic astronomy to children at the Lawrence Hall of Science’s planetarium.
 Kate’s experience teaching astronomy helped to stoke a passion for teaching youth.
 After graduating, she led and developed educational field trips in San Francisco’s Presidio and Maritime Park.
 Kate enjoyed finding creative ways to teach hands-on programs about history, archaeology, poetry, and ecology.
-Kate is excited to bring her passion for English and History to Tilden!
+Kate is excited to bring her passion for English and History to Headlands!
 Kate grew up in a small town in California’s Central Valley – only an hour away from Yosemite.
 In her free time, she hikes, listens to podcasts, gardens, and tries to visit every museum in a hundred mile radius.